-Trainees consolidate subject knowledge in relation to various scientific topics, such as plants, forces and light.
-Trainees consider how scientific enquiry methods provide the opportunity for pupils to develop scientific skills.
+Trainees develop subject knowledge in relation to various scientific topics, such as plants, forces and light.
+Trainees have considered how scientific enquiry methods provide the opportunity for pupils to develop scientific skills.
+They have studied a range of scientific methods, including how to structure a fair test investigation.

-Trainees continue to explore different pedagogical approaches and their underpinning theoretical frameworks including enquiry-based learning.
+Trainees have considered different pedagogical approaches and their underpinning theoretical frameworks including enquiry-based learning.